PipeWire/pipewire/doc/dox/config/pipewire-devices.7.md

 UNDOCUMENTED

-# ALSA PARAMETERS  @IDX@ device-param
+# ALSA PROPERTIES  @IDX@ device-param

-ALSA node parameters:
+ALSA node properties:

 @PAR@ device-param  audio.channels
 The number of audio channels to open the device with.
 Defaults depends on the profile of the device.